shaiperson/shaiperson.github.io/_posts/2022-03-09-extensible-worker-pattern-3.md

 #### Complying with the adapter convention

 To comply with the convention we came up with for runners to integrate with `runnerlib`, we just need to create a `runner_adapter` module in each algorithm-running project.
 By following the convention's four requirements, we get the following very simple module code.
 The algorithm name being `meme_classifier`, we define a `run_meme_classifier` handler function with a JSON-friendly argument in `image_url` that is enough to run the algorithm.
 We also return a result that upstream concerns can convert to JSON.
-This handler calls the `run_on_url` function we saw in Part II, which remains exactly the same, as well as the rest of the algorithm-running logic itself that is now encapsulated behind the adapter.
+This handler calls the `run_on_url` function we saw in Part 2, which remains exactly the same, as well as the rest of the algorithm-running logic itself that is now encapsulated behind the adapter.

 ```python
 # runner_adapter.py